tencent cloud

 java.security.auth.login.config.plain=/xxxx/ckafka_client_jaas.conf

-## SSL certificate configuration, which takes effect when the access mode is specified as SASL_SSL
+## Configure the SSL certificate, which takes effect when the access method is set to SASL_SSL.

 ssl.truststore.location=/xxxx/client.truststore.jks